alexisraca/library-api/README.md

 rails db:seed
 ```

-Create your own keybase using: `EDITOR=vim rails credentials:edit` and save the file, this will create a `master.key` file.
+Create your own keybase using:

+`EDITOR=vim rails credentials:edit` and save the file, this will create a `master.key` file otherwise the JWT encryption process will fail.

 ### Heroku temporal server

-I uploaded a test server in Heroku, it can be found in:
+I uploaded a test server in Heroku, it can be found in: https://library-api-blue.herokuapp.com/

 Check seeds for password and email.
 It can be tested with Postman, just change the {{service_url}}